jmstacey/rubyfuse/README.markdown

 Usage
 -------------

-Some sample ruby filesystems are listed in "samples/" When you run a RubyFuse script, it will listen on a socket indefinitely, so either background the script or open another terminal to explore the filesystem.
+Some sample ruby filesystems are listed in "samples/" When you run a fuse-ruby script, it will listen on a socket indefinitely, so either background the script or open another terminal to explore the filesystem.

 API.rdoc contains more usage information.